Village Style House - Interior Design Basics

 • Decor & Accessories

-Decorative touches in village interiors are both practical and personal.
-Hand-thrown pottery, antique mirrors, and baskets for firewood or dried flowers are staples.
+Decorative details are closely connected to women’s lives and daily activities.
+Hand-thrown pottery, antique mirrors and baskets for firewood or dried flowers are staples.
 Wall decor might include framed botanical prints, landscapes, or vintage family photos.
-Open shelving displays well-loved china, handmade mugs, or stacks of linen napkins.
-Textiles such as crocheted doilies, patchwork quilts, and embroidered cushions add softness and tradition.
-Iron hooks and wooden coat racks serve double-duty as practical and decorative details.
-Every accessory feels chosen rather than bought in bulk, contributing to an authentic sense of home.
+Open kitchen shelving displays well-loved china, handmade pottery mugs, or stacks of linen napkins.
+Textiles like crocheted doilies, patchwork quilts and embroidered cushions also enhance this look.
+Iron hooks and wooden coat racks add a decorative touch while being practical.
+Everything looks like it was purposely chosen rather than randomly bought in bulk, which adds to the overall vibe of an actual home.

 • Architectural Features